-We invite you to explore our departments and programs and discover the research opportunities in cutting-edge research available to the students since their undergraduate years.
+We invite you to explore our departments and programs and discover the many opportunities for discovery available at the College of Staten Island.

 Meet The Dean: